henrykim-projects/file_integrity_monitor/README.md

 <h2>Description</h2>
 A file integrity monitor (FIM) demonstrates an essential concept of Cyber Security, namely 'integrity' found in the CIA (Confidentiality, Integrity, Accessibility) triad.
 Integrity is essential principle, noting whether data stored by the user has been untouched and unaltered by an unintended party.
 The FIM checks if a file has been altered, and provides an alert whether the file has been breached or integrity has been maintained.
-Here, I have constructed a FIM solely using Python commands.
+Here, I have constructed a FIM solely using Python commands learned from the Harvardx CS50 course.
 <br />